 - One last item that I recommend bringing is a stroller, especially if you have kids 5 and under.
 (And honestly, even if you DON’T have little kids!)
 Disney is massive, you will easily walk 5-7 miles (probably even more) in one day at the parks, and little legs tire and need rest.
 Bonus, in crowed areas your child in the stroller won’t be bumped or accidentally stepped on.

 - Disney parks are popular with tourist and locals alike.
 You may find that some days, especially weekdays, are less crowded than others.
 Here are some other traditionally less crowded times: September-Mid-December, Mid-January-Mid-March, and April-May.
 We have also found that on days of special ticketed events (like Mickey’s Not So Scary Halloween Party) the crowds at Magic Kingdom are super low in the mornings and early afternoons before party goers are allowed to enter.
 If you want to save big on your next Disney trip, check out this article about how to save big on Disney vacations.

 - If you take a stroller and use the parking lot tram, be prepared to fold the stroller for the tram ride.

-- You will likely go through security at the entrance.
+- You will go through security at the entrance.
 Have all zippers open on your bags.
+Be sure to take out your umbrella and glasses’ cases to help avoid additional screenings.
 This helps the guards and speeds up the line.

 - If you are at the Magic Kingdom you will find you have two options to get to and from the actual park.
 Option 1: the Magic Kingdom ferry.
 It holds 600 guests.
 Option 2: the monorail holds around 300 guests.
 Depending on the time you arrive, it may be quicker to take the boat or monorail.
 This also applies for when you exit the park.
 If you’re exiting late at night, do not forget about the resort monorail as an option (it makes a stop at the ticket and transportation center).